 Meetings are open to all shareholders.
 They are convened and transact business in accordance with the provisions of the law and regulations in force.
 According to article 21 of the Articles of Association, all shareholders, whatever the number of shares they own, are entitled to attend General Meetings and to take part in the deliberations, personally or through a representative, provided their shares are paid up in full for payments that are due and are registered on an account in their own name no later than midnight, Paris time, on the second business day preceding the General Meeting.
-However, the author of the notice to attend has the option at all times to reduce this period of time, as he so sees fit.
+However, the author of the notice to attend has the option at all times to reduce this period of time, as he so sees fit conference or by any means of telecommunications making it possible to identify them in accordance with the legal and regulatory provisions.